rkillickdev/rewind/README.md

 | GET | /profiles/:id | Retrieve a profile by id | DETAIL |
 | PUT | /profiles/:id | Update a profile by id | DETAIL |

+___

 ### **ERA / GENRE/ CATEGORY**

 Multiple instances of Era / Genre/ Category can belong to multiple profiles.
 This data will then be used to tailor content presented to site users and make suggestions for other profiles to follow.

 The Era / Genre / Category models are linked to the Snapshot model via a foreign key field.
 For example, a single instance of Era,Genre or Category can belong to many different instances of Snapshot.

 The API endpoints detailed below have been built to allow for eventual implementation of 'Create', 'Read' and 'Update' functionality on these models from the front end.
-Although not included in the initial scope of the project, building this functionality into the backend will allow for a future feature whereby a site administrator can add additional eras/ generes/ categories via the site interface rather than using the Django admin panel.
+Although not included in the initial scope of the project, building this functionality into the backend will allow for a future feature whereby a site administrator can add additional eras/ genres/ categories via the site interface rather than using the Django admin panel.
 This functionality could be implemented in future sprints.

-The `IsAdminUser` class from rest_framwork permissions has been used in combination with a custom `ReadOnly` permissions class in the views for eras, genres and categories.
-This is to ensure only staff users have permission for POST, GET and PUT requests, but all users can make GET requests.
+The `IsAdminUser` class from rest_framwork permissions has been used in combination with a custom `ReadOnly` permissions class in the list views for eras, genres and categories.
+This is to ensure only staff users have permission for POST requests, but all users can make GET requests.
+The `IsAdminUser` permissions class is also allocated to the detail views for era, genres and categories, ensuring that only admin users can make GET or PUT requests for a specific id.

 ### **Era API Endpoints**
 ___